top of page

 Place the lid on top of the jar and add the ring.
 Tighten the ring to fingertip tight and process in a boiling water bath canner for 20 minutes if at sea level.
 Remember to adjust your processing time if you are above 1000 feet in elevation.

-Once your Rhubarb Applesauce has completed processing, space the jars about an inch apart on a cloth on the counter for 24 hours to cool and completely seal.
+Once your Rhubarb Applesauce has completed processing, turn off the heat, remove the lid and allow the jars to cool for 5 minutes.
+Then, place the jars on a heat resistant surface 1-2 inches apart.
+Allow them to rest for 24 hours to cool and completely seal.

-Remove the ring and wash off the jar paying particular attention to the threads.
+Next, remove the ring and wash off the jar, paying particular attention to the threads.

 If you have any questions about canning with a pressure canner or how to adjust the pressure or processing time for altitude, take a look at our canning basics videos.